realJema/React-Playground/README.md

 help document your components, which benefits future development in two ways.
 1. You can easily open up a component and check which props are required and what type they should be.
 2. When things get messed up, React will give you an error message in the console, saying which props are wrong/missing and the render method that caused the problem.

+## Projects
+Description of projects found in this playground

+### Finder
+A search engine showing different informations people bay be searching for.